bahmutov/todomvc-angular/slides/02-adding-items/PITCHME.md

 ## Refactor code 2/3

-- move the url into `cypress.json`
+- move the base url into `cypress.config.ts`

 **tip** look at [https://on.cypress.io/configuration](https://on.cypress.io/configuration)